ibm-cloud-docs/overview/services_availability.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud extended support and product release levels
+# Extended support and product release levels
 {: #services_availability}

-Review IBM Cloud extended support commitments, product release levels, service availability, and end-of-support dates for key products and services.
-{: shortdesc}

 {{site.data.keyword.cloud}} is committed to support a set of key products for extended periods.
 Depending on a product's release level, various levels of [support](/docs/account?topic=account-using-avatar), committed warranties, or service level agreements (SLAs) are available.